The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Language

-This is an obvious one, but the French Riviera is French-speaking and the Italian Riviera is Italian speaking.
+This is an obvious one, but the French Riviera is French-speaking, and the Italian Riviera is Italian speaking.
 If you already have knowledge of one language, this might sway your decision.

 If you don’t have much knowledge of either, the general consensus is that basic Italian is easier to learn.
-There’s a clearer relation between spelling and pronunciation.
+There’s a clearer relationship between spelling and pronunciation.
 But the more advanced you get, the easier French becomes.

 Food

 Another obvious but important factor is the food.
-The Côte d’Azur features a lot of seafood (and of course salade niçoise), along with French specialties such as duck and veal.
+The Côte d’Azur features a lot of seafood (and, of course, salade niçoise), along with French specialties such as duck and veal.

 Ultimately there’s no way of saying which is better because it depends on the type of lifestyle you want.
 It might be worth spending some time touring both in order to make a more informed decision about where to settle down.

-The pros and cons of living in the south of France
+The pros and cons of living in the South of France

-The Côte d’Azur might seem like the perfect place, what with its affluent lifestyle and amazing scenery, but it’s worth knowing the pros and cons before making your decision.
+The Côte d’Azur might seem like the perfect place, with its affluent lifestyle and amazing scenery, but it’s worth knowing the pros and cons before making your decision.

 The pros of living in the south of France